wwcode-berlin-hackevenings/e2e-workshop/README.md

 - **Python**: [Python Selenium Template](https://github.com/wwcode-berlin-hackevenings/selenium-python-template)

 Follow the instructions in the template repo to setup your local enviroment to be able to run the tests.
-If that does not work, the repo also has a GitHub Action workflow setup to run the tests as an Action.
+If that does not work, the (Javascript) repo also has a GitHub Action workflow setup to run the tests as an Action.
 This is less fun though, because you don't get to see the browser automation in action!

-As soon as you are able to run the example test, you are good to go for the next steps!
+As soon as you are able to run the example test, you are ready to proceed to the next steps!
 The template repo also contains links to the Selenium documentation for your language of choice and for the test framework.

 **Some additional links:**